Free ground shipping for all U.S. orders!

 Unfortunately, before being able to explore this spark of passion further, World War II commenced and Poland was the first country to be invaded by Nazi Germany.
 Waldan endured numerous hardships over the next coming years, persecuted for his religion and imprisoned at the Buchenwald concentration camp in Germany and later in the Theresienstadt concentration camp in the Czech Republic.
 The time spent in the concentration camps went on to influence the rest of his life, as Waldan developed a special rapport with a watchmaker there by the name of “Manek”.
 This man was a favorite of the Nazi guards due to his ability to repair their watches, and by apprenticing Oscar, the soldiers allowed him better treatment as well, which was one of the factors that aided in his survival from the horrors inflicted upon him on a daily basis.

 Upon liberation, Waldan began anew in Switzerland.
 He had lost everyone and everything and decided to further develop his knowledge of watches and watchmaking.
 Starting off in the United States at a small watch repair shop in New York, Waldan eventually matured and went to study horology in Switzerland and Germany.
 After years of further honing his skills, knowledge and experience, he then proceeded to work for some of Europe’s finest watchmakers.
 In 1953, Waldan took his first job at Charles Tissot in Le Locle, Switzerland.
 Waldan, an ambitious worker, soon began submitting his own watch designs for Charles Tissot in LeLocle, Switzerland.
 There, he worked under famous watch designer Roger Haas and his first creation was the Tissot Navigator, an automatic watch that displayed 24 time zones around the world.
 The design was widely accepted, being deemed “attractive” and simple to read.
-After his time working for Tissot, he proceeded to work with the Holzer Watch Company as a salesman, covering 12 northeast states of the United States including New York City.
-With his successful sales record and acclaimed expertise increasing at such a fast pace, he proceeded to quickly climb up the ranks and went to work for Universal Geneve in 1959 as a Sales Executive and Vice President of merchandising and styling, and later played a hand in opening prestige stores for Tiffany, Cartier and Van Cleef in those territories.
+After his time working for Tissot, he proceeded to work with the Holzer Watch Company as a salesman, eventually being promoted to Vice President of Merchandising in 1959.
+With his successful sales record and acclaimed expertise increasing at such a fast pace, he proceeded to quickly climb up the ranks and went to work with Universal Geneve in the 1960's as UG was a subsidiary of the Holzer Watch Co.
 There, Waldan had the opportunity to work with master designer Gerald Genta, with whom he developed a special rapport and friendship.
 With this new acquaintance, Waldan further developed his skills as a designer.
 Through his associations in the industry, Waldan soon gained access to the famous Rolex/Wilsdorf collection.
 He studied these timepieces with great attention to detail.

 “This is where I cultivated my interest in antique watches, especially those with complicated mechanisms.”